Unity-Technologies/ml-agents/docs/Installation.md

 ```

 The `--branch release_14` option will switch to the tag of the latest stable
 release.
-Omitting that will get the `main` branch which is potentially
+Omitting that will get the `main` branch which is potentially unstable.

 #### Advanced: Local Installation for Development